Last Updated: 7/19/25 – Top Outdoor Adventure Movies to Watch This Winter

 Myanmar: Bridge to Change

 This top adventure documentary tells the tale of the 2013 expedition by seven climbers, five Americans and two Burmese climbers, who set off to be the first people to summit Southeast Asia’s disputed highest peak, Gamlang Razi.
 From the beginning, this was unlike most other climbing expeditions as the climbers had to traverse miles of humid jungle just to reach the base of the mountain.
-Seeing how much this expedition meant to the Burmese climbers, and how the group had to work together to overcome obstacle-after-obstacle inspired me.
+Seeing how much this expedition meant to the Burmese climbers and how the group had to work together to overcome obstacle after obstacle inspired me.

 180 Degrees South

 This was the first of the top outdoor adventure movies that I ever watched, and it is mostly responsible for my unwavering desire to one day visit Patagonia.
-The film documents surfer, climber, and adventurer Jeff Johnson as he retraces the 1968 journey of Yvon Chouinard (of Patagonia fame) and Doug Tompkins (of North Face fame) to Patagonia.
-The movie teaches us the importance of following our dreams and of conserving this beautiful world we all share for future generations.
+The film documents surfer, climber, and adventurer Jeff Johnson as he retraces the 1968 journey of Yvon Chouinard (of Patagonia fame) and Doug Tompkins (of The North Face fame) to Patagonia.
+The movie teaches us the importance of following our dreams and conserving this beautiful world we all share for future generations.

 Mile, Mile and a Half

-This top adventure documentary tells the story of five close friends who drop everything for a month to hike the famous 211 mile-long John Muir Trail in California.
+This top adventure documentary tells the story of five close friends who drop everything for a month to hike the famous 211-mile-long John Muir Trail in California.
 Share their trials, tribulations, and conquests as they embark on their adventure during one of the snowiest years on the trail in recent memory.

 Alone in the Wilderness